 Mainly our trips are led by local cultural guides and drivers that know the country very well, even all its hidden beautiful corners.
 Furthermore, for some desert expedition, our cars are equipped with satellite phones and GPS in case of any emergency.

 Our staff is first aid trained as well, all the cars are equipped with the first aid kit that contains medicinal useful for wounds and simple traumas.
 Then of course, we kindly recommend our guests to bring all their personal or generic medicines for any specific and personal needs.

 For more information and suggestions, please follow the regulations issued from your country of residency or contact us.

-No vaccinations are required, but it is advisable the malaria prophylaxis.
+No vaccinations are required, including covid-19, although it is advisable the malaria prophylaxis.
 During the winter (November to February) there are very few mosquitoes and the risk is very low, but we recommend contacting your local Health Centre to ask for advice.

 Yellow fever certificate is required only for those travellers coming from countries where there’s the yellow fever, otherwise it’s not necessary to have the certificate.